 One of the most leading causes of high blood pressure nowadays is smoking and drinking.
 Whether you are a social drinker or a habitual drinker, you are definitely at risk of contracting high blood pressure.
 Likewise, smoking is the next taboo when aiming for normal blood pressure.
 Nicotine makes the blood vessels constrict, thus resulting in obstruction of the blood flow.

-Along with limited screen time of gadgets, these habits will work wonders and help you maintain normal blood pressure by calming the brain cells.
+Along with the limited screen time of gadgets, these habits will work wonders and help you maintain normal blood pressure by calming the brain cells.

 If you still want to know more about your blood pressure, then we are just a click away.